 He went off to the University of Colorado and was a rising star on The Silver and Gold school paper before his father lost his job and the family shuffled off to southern California.
 With no money Dalton was forced to follow.

 Through the 1920s Trumbo toiled in a bakery for over eight years and even tried his hand at bootlegging while churning out six novel-length manuscripts and 88 short stories, all of which were rejected.
-He finally landed a job in the story department of Warner Brothers Studios in 1934 and also sold a novel called Eclipse in which the small fictional western town of Shale City looked a whole bunch like Grand Junction.
+He finally landed a job in the story department of Warner Brothers Studios in 1934 and also sold a novel called Eclipse (affiliate link) in which the small fictional western town of Shale City looked a whole bunch like Grand Junction.
 And Trumbo clearly did not wax nostalgic for the Centennial State.

 Trumbo went on to become one of Hollywood’s most celebrated screenwriters.
-His novel Johnny Got His Gun was hailed as one of the greatest anti-war novels ever written.
+His novel Johnny Got His Gun (affiliate link) was hailed as one of the greatest anti-war novels ever written.
 Meanwhile back in Grand Junction there were stories, most likely apocryphal, that the townsfolk would round up copies of Eclipse, burn them and hurl them into the Colorado River.

 Red ScareTrumbo’s career was derailed during the “Red Scare” of the 1950s when he refused to testify before the House Un-American Activities Committee on his activities in the Communist Party.
 Trumbo was always more interested in money than politics and any of his dealings with communists were merely tangential but he was not going to “rat out” his Hollywood friends.
 He was sent to jail and blacklisted for almost a decade.
 Many fellow writers had their careers destroyed but Trumbo went to Mexico and wrote under a pseudonym, selling scripts through intermediaries.